 If you live in a listed building, things will be slightly more complicated.
 As with any property modifications, you’ll need to seek listed building consent first.
 Once listed building consent has been granted you may still need to apply for planning permission, but this is subject to the scale and placement of your solar panels as well as the condition of the listed property.
 For further details, you can contact your local council.

 In the unlikely event that your property isn’t suitable for solar panels, all is not lost.
 Ground mounted solar panels are available as an alternative.
 There is also a range of other renewable products available to help you live a more eco-friendly life, such as EV chargers or our Home Cover package.

-Our systems come in a range of sizes to suit your needs.
+Our solar panels come in a range of sizes to suit your needs.
 Get an estimate of costs and savings using our calculator tool, then get in touch for specialist advice and to move things forward.

 Use our Solar Calculator to discover the benefits of Tonik Solar (it takes less than two minutes!)

 Talk to us for specialist advice and to discuss next steps 0333 344 2686 (option 3) We'll work with you at every step, to deliver a solution you are delighted with